Have You Met Rutgers-Newark?

-Currently, Wolper is senior journalism professor at Rutgers-Newark as well as the host and producer of Conversations with Allan Wolper, an award-winning interview program with an international audience, on WBGO 88.3 and WBGO.org, the National Public Radio cultural affiliate in Newark, N.J.
-He also is the “Ethics Corner” columnist for Editor & Publisher magazine, which reaches audiences of thousands worldwide via its website.
+Currently, Wolper is senior journalism professor at Rutgers-Newark as well as the host and producer of Conversations with Allan Wolper, an award-winning weekly interview program with an international audience, broadcast on on WBGO 88.3 and simulcast on WBGO.org, the National Public Radio cultural affiliate in Newark, N.J.
+He formerly was the “Ethics Corner” columnist for Editor & Publisher magazine, which reaches audiences of thousands worldwide via its website.

 He is an expert on First Amendment issues who mounted a one-hour, award-winning televised conference on the Bill of Rights, from the Rutgers-Newark campus.
 In fact, during his years as journalism director, Wolper presented 15 journalism conferences, attracting some of the top names in journalism to the campus.
 Over that period, he guided the program from a concentration to a major, now housed within the Department of Arts, Culture and Media.

 Wolper also supervises the journalism internship program, which has helped many students land jobs at major media news organizations, and is a member of the Media Board of the Rutgers Newark Observer, the campus newspaper.